 Primary Source vs. Secondary Source

 A primary source is a document that shows direct, immediate or firsthand knowledge of a subject or event.
 It is a document written at the time or on the scene where an event occurred.
+These include:

 Secondary sources are those writings without direct knowledge of a topic or event.
 These include biographies, monographs, and general periodical articles.
 Secondary sources are written by people who did not witness or experience an event but have a great deal of knowledge about the topic.
 Writers often use primary sources in their writing of secondary sources!